WojciechMatuszewski/programming-notes/aws/serverless/learn-you-some-lambda-best-practice.md

 * you should **fetch secrets at runtime**, cache and invalidate the cache every few minutes.

-- if you are writting JS lambda, consider using `middy`.
+- if you are writing JS lambda, consider using `middy`.
 It is a great tool - easy to use, gets the job done!.

 ## APIGW Throttling gotcha